HezziCode/Resume-Generator-5/README.md

 ## 📱 Mobile Responsiveness

-ResumeGen Pro is fully responsive and works on devices of all sizes:
+ResumeGen Pro is fully responsive and optimized for all devices:

-- Desktop: Full-featured experience
+- **Desktop**: Full-featured experience with spacious layout
-- Tablet: Optimized layout for medium screens
+- **Tablet**: Optimized layout with adjusted spacing and element sizes
-- Mobile: Streamlined interface for on-the-go resume creation
+- **Mobile**: Completely redesigned interface for small screens with:
+  - Touch-friendly buttons and inputs
+  - Simplified navigation
+  - Optimized form layout
+  - Properly scaled text and images
+  - Full functionality preserved on small screens
+  - Support for both portrait and landscape orientations

 ## 🔗 Link Handling